What Is Theta Decay in Options? Time Decay Explained for Beginners

 Think of it like insurance: a 12-month car insurance policy costs more than a 1-month policy because there's more time for something to happen.
 Options work the same way — more time equals more uncertainty equals higher premium.
 As time ticks away, that uncertainty premium evaporates.

-How Theta Decay Accelerates
+Why Theta Decay Accelerates Near Expiration

 This is why many options sellers target the 30-45 day-to-expiration (DTE) sweet spot.
 You capture the steepest part of the theta decay curve without taking on the gamma risk of the final days.
 It's the highest "theta per unit of risk" window.